Dr. Onnie Rogers

-Dr. Onnie Rogers, Research Advisory Board
+Dr. Onnie Rogers (she/her), Research Advisory Board

 Onnie is a developmental psychologist and an assistant professor of psychology and education at Northwestern University.
 At Northwestern, Onnie teaches courses on social and emotional development and understanding research through a lens of equity and justice.
 She also conducts research on youth identity development with a focus on the ways young people make sense of and resist social inequalities and stereotypes related to race, gender, and social class.
 Additionally, Onnie directs the Development of Identities in Cultural Environments (DICE) research lab, where she mentors undergraduate and graduate students in research.